SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 .. image:: ../images/stringSubstring_2x.png
    :align: center
-   :width: 75%

-..
-XXX Remove the :width: from the figure.
-   It's a hack to make my placeholder art not giant, although it (probably) doesn't do anything to the [Tool S] XML.

-..
-XXX Fix the figure to match the code listing.
-   2017-05-15 Emailed Shaun with changes.

 Because subscripts don't have their own in-memory storage, you don't have to pay the performance cost